r0cco-zz/TourOfHeroes/README.md

 # TourOfHeroes
-My version of angular tour of heroes demo
+My version of angular tour of heroes demo.

+Configured to work in Visual Studio.